Age needs one voice. Now it has:

 Age UK is the new force combining Age Concern England and

 Help the Aged in England.

-Age UK produces a montly research and policy e-newsletter aimed at professionals interested in ageing and people in later life.
-See the lastest items on Money matters
+Age UK produces a monthly policy and research e-newsletter for professionals interested in ageing and people in later life.

 We have agreed policy positions on a wide range of public policy issues.
 See our positions on money matters and other areas.

 Here are a selection of recent publications.
 Further papers are listed in the sections below.

 Ministry of Justice: Transforming the Services of the Office of the Public Guardian, December 2013 (PDF 231KB)

 Problem debt amoung older people, June 2013 (PDF 456KB)